La Máquina de Hacer Pájaros

-La Máquina de Hacer Pájaros ("The bird-making machine") was a mid-1970s progressive and symphonic rock band from Argentina, with strong influences by Genesis, Premiata Forneria Marconi, Yes, and Steely Dan.
+La Máquina de Hacer Pájaros ("The bird-making machine") was a mid-1970s progressive and symphonic rock band from Argentina fronted by Charly García, with strong influences by Genesis, Premiata Forneria Marconi, Yes, and Steely Dan.
 In their brief two-year lifespan, they didn't have much public acceptance.
 It wasn't until several years later that they achieved a very high reputation nationally as well as internationally.

-Their self-titled debut in 1976 was a blend of sixties rock, jazz-rock, classic rock, and symphonic rock.
-Some of the songs that stand out are "Como mata el viento norte" and "Bubulina".
-Their second and final album, 1977's Películas leaned more towards jazz and some experimentation, leading to a more crude progressive rock, which had more complex and elaborate songs.
+Their self-titled debut in 1976 was a blend of sixties rock, jazz rock, classic rock, and symphonic rock.
+Some of the songs that stand out are "Como mata el viento norte" and "Bubulina."
+Their second and final album, 1977's Películas, leaned more towards jazz and some experimentation, leading to a more crude progressive rock, which had more complex and elaborate songs.
 A good example of this are the songs "Hipercandombe" and "Qué se puede hacer salvo ver peliculas".
-The opening track "Obertura 777" is one of the most internationally recognized Argentine instrumental rock songs.
+The opening track, "Obertura 777," is one of the most internationally recognized Argentine instrumental rock songs.